Think-iT-Labs/edc-connector-client/README.md

 <div align="center">
-  <h1>EDC Client 👩‍🚀</h1>
+  <h1>EDC Connector Client 👩‍🚀</h1>
   <p>
     <b>
-      A HTTP client to communicate with the <a href="https://github.com/eclipse-dataspaceconnector/DataSpaceConnector">Eclipse Dataspace Connector</a> for Node.js and the browser.
+      A HTTP client to communicate with the <a href="https://github.com/eclipse-edc/Connector">EDC Connector</a> for Node.js and the browser.
     </b>
   </p>
   <sub>